An easy guide to streaming NASCAR races on your phone, laptop or TV

 Online options with paid subscriptions to a TV service provider

-Broadcasting rights for NASCAR’s top two series’, Monster Energy Cup and Xfinity, are split between FOX and NBC (and their affiliates).
+Broadcasting rights for NASCAR's top two series, the NASCAR Cup Series and Xfinity Series, are split between FOX and NBC (and their affiliates).
 So, FOX Sports Go will only get you through the first half of the NASCAR season.
-That said, FOX does own the exclusive broadcasting rights for NASCAR’s Gander Outdoor Truck Series, allowing you to catch the entire season in this series on the FOX Sports Go.
+That said, FOX does own the exclusive broadcasting rights for NASCAR’s Camping World Truck Series, allowing you to catch the entire season in this series on the FOX Sports Go.

-If you are a cable subscriber, and you want to catch races online in the Monster Energy Cup Series and Xfinity Series during the second half of the NASCAR season (starting June 29 at Chicagoland Speedway), you will need to turn to NBC Sports or the NBC Sports app.
+If you are a cable subscriber, and you want to catch races online in the NASCAR Cup Series and Xfinity Series during the second half of the NASCAR season (starting June 20 at Nashville Superspeedway), you will need to turn to NBC Sports or the NBC Sports app.
 The app itself is free.
 All you need to do is download it to your favorite digital device(s) (see link at the bottom to download the app), sign into your TV service provider, and you will be able to stream live practice sessions, qualifying, all the races on the NBC and NBCSN NASCAR TV schedule and much more!
 NBCUniversal will reportedly move much of its sports programming to the Peacock streaming service by the end of the year, but this app should work for now.